devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

-# Embedded CPP - Make std::chrono clock work with Newlib Nano on the Cortex M platform
+# Embedded CPP - Make std::chrono clock work with Newlib Nano on the Cortex-M platform

 # TL;DR
 > If you are just interested in looking at the working code, see the [full source code example](#full-source-code-example) at the end of this article.